 Who will be teaching you?

 There are many different ways to evaluate a program's faculty.
 Experience in the industry is of key importance in sports.
-For additional ways to look at different faculties consider...
+Also to be considered are:

 - Faculty size (number, full-time vs. part-time, subject specialization) -- An indication of faculty expertise and involvement in student learning